 Before we get too far ahead of ourselves, it is important to first understand how HIV is transmitted in order to get a grasp on the potential risk factors.
-The HIV is found primarily in some boily, fluids such as semen or blood.
+The HIV virus is found primarily in some bodily, fluids such as semen or blood.
 It it important to mention though that HIV cannot be tranmited from things like mucus or saliva.

-In the case of blood or semen, Transmission happens when these fluids carrying the virus enter from the infected individual into the bloodstream of another.
+In the case of blood or semen, transmission happens when these fluids carrying the virus enter from the infected individual into the bloodstream of another.
 The virus can enter through cuts, sores, or other breaks in the skin.

 This means that sexual activities like anal are the riskiest, whereas vaginal sex which is less susceptible to cuts and tears still carries a high-risk factor, but has a lower chance of transmission.